CSE237SP2021/project-stocktracker/README.md

 Everything should work.

 What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)
-"java -cp "path to Jsonsimple.jar" api.java"
+"java -cp "path to Jsonsimple.jar" Main.java"

 Iteration 1:
 What user stories were completed this iteration?